braisarias/cqcec-lib/README.md

 The only supported router is the Hitron model.

 #### Requeriments.
-You must to have python-setuptools package installed on your team.
-Try running sudo `apt-get install python-setuptools` if you are running a Debian based operative system or sudo `yum install python-setuptools` if you are running a Fedora operating system.
+You must to have python-setuptools and nmap packages installed on your team.
+Try running sudo `apt-get install nmap python-setuptools` if you are running a Debian based operative system or sudo `yum install nmap python-setuptools` if you are running a Fedora operating system.

 #### Installation.